 t = tonne

-Monitoring of Dow Chemical Canada Inc's production and storage locations from 2001-2004, under CEPA's life cycle management requirements, recorded a 34% reduction (3,957 kg) in 1,2-dichloroethane emissions at its Fort Saskatchewan plant and a 54% reduction (1,253 kg) from the North Vancouver facility.
+Under CEPA's lifecycle management requirements, Dow Chemical Canada Inc's production and storage locations were monitored from 2001-2004.
+This monitoring recorded a 34% reduction (3,957 kg) in 1,2-dichloroethane emissions at Dow's Fort Saskatchewan plant and a 54% reduction (1,253 kg) from the North Vancouver facility.